 The 32 hour ferry ride is a long one but Brittany Ferries, the ferry company we went with, has restaurants, amenities and decent sleeping arrangements making it more enjoyable.

-At hour 20 boredom began creeping in.
-The ferry arrives into Spain in the early morning so we could at least get another good night’s sleep before the seven hour drive from Bilbao to the next port in Denia.
+At hour 20 boredom began to creep in.
+The ferry arrives in Spain in the early morning so we could at least get another good night’s sleep before the seven hour drive from Bilbao to the next port in Denia.

 Waking up that morning we were greeted by the most stunning sunrise I’ve ever seen.
 In typical style, rather than savouring the full moment we took photos of ourselves with it.
 It was truly stunning.